jclouds/legacy-jclouds-cli/README.md

 * **A shell script**.
     * *Easily used from other scripts*.

-Both flavors support reading configuration from environmental variables, so that you don't have to reapeat the same options again and again.
+Both flavors support reading configuration from environmental variables, so that you don't have to repeat the same options again and again.

 Installation
 -----------